cloudwatt/applications/application-caas/README-EN.md

 -   Status is completed (meaning Heat stack deployment is OK and the COE related postConfiguration is OK too (*synchronization between the ‘Master’ and its ‘Nodes’*)
 -   A single master is allocated (*in the Beta version, no possibility to multi-instanciated this, even if Magnum is capable for; in the future version this High Availability feature will be added*)
 -   As your choice, one or mode ‘Nodes’ will be allocated.
 In the K8S(Kubernates, guys) naming those are ‘*Minions’.*
+-	if you choosen Kubernetes COE, please do not forget to open the *K8S Master* SecurityGroups's flow on TCP:8080 for you and your colleagues in order to access to K8S added services!

 ***=>You now have your context in order to deploy your dockerized micro services***

 ### Understanding the possibilities, depending on COEs: ‘Swarm is simple’ vs ‘Kubernetes is features rich’***